arnodel/golua/README.md

 - The lexer is implemented in the package `scanner`.
 - The parser is hand-written and implemented in the `parsing` package.

+The Lua 5.5 `global` keyword is treated as a context-sensitive "soft" keyword by default (matching the reference Lua behavior when `LUA_COMPAT_GLOBAL` is defined).
+In this mode the scanner emits `global` as a regular identifier, and the parser recognizes it as a keyword only at the start of a statement when followed by a name, `function`, `*`, or `<`.
+This allows `global` to be used as a variable name in existing code.
+The scanner can be configured to treat `global` as a reserved keyword instead (see Runtime section).

 ### AST → IR Compilation

 The `ast` package defines all the AST nodes.
 The `astcomp` package defines a